knrdhz/personalspace/src/pages/posts/2020/3/30/Understanding-SSH-part-one/Understanding-SSH-part-one.md

 ## How does it work?

-We have cleared the way and briefly answered the "why?" of SSH protocol.
+We have cleared the way and briefly answered the "what" and "why" of SSH protocol.
 Now it's time to get to the "how" part.
 What's under the hood of a simple `ssh` command typed dozens of time per day?